Psychology Advising Questions

-Group advising is the method our department uses to advise students and removing the advising hold each semester.
+Group advising is the method our department uses to advise students and remove students’ advising holds each semester.
 Group advising sessions are offered several weeks before registration.
 Topics discussed include: degree requirements, progressing through the major, preparing for graduation and career or graduate school preparation.
-Sessions are organized by class standing.
+Sessions are organized by progress in the major.

 Where are advising booklets and other forms located?

-Advising booklets and other important forms can be found 1120 LSB or by visiting your academic advisor.
+Advising booklets are linked on our main Undergraduate Advising page https://psychology.wvu.edu/students/current-undergraduate-students/advising .
 A new advising booklet is provided each year.
 The new advising booklet is updated with all current University and departmental policies related to earning your degree.
 Students must bring their advising booklet to all advising sessions and appointments.
 Students are expected to update their advising booklets with courses completed and any additional degrees sought, such as a minor or another major.